 - Swelling and bruising at the part where the pulled-out tooth was

 - Damage to your other teeth structures or dental restorations

 - Reaction to the local anesthesia and medications given before, after, or during the procedure

 Due to the difference in our genetic composition, there are some of us whose wounds heal faster and some slower.
 Normally, it takes about 7 to 14 days for tooth socket wound to heal.
 If there were other oral tissues or bones affected, the healing time may be longer than usual.
-During this period, be on the look-out for the following signs and call our dentist in Southside Place, TX, if you notice any:
+During this period, be on the look-out for the following signs and call our local dentist in Gulfton, TX, if you notice any: